jrochkind/attr_json/README.md

 * Could we make these attributes work in ordinary AR where, same as they do in jsonb_contains?
 Maybe.

+## Development

+While `attr_json` depends only on `active_record`, we run integration tests in the context of a full Rails app, in order to test working with simple_form and cocoon, among other things.
+(Via [combustion](https://github.com/pat/combustion), with app skeleton at [./spec/internal](./spec/internal)).

+At present this does mean that all our automated tests are run in a full Rails environment, which is not great (any suggestions or PR's to fix this while still running integration tests under CI with full Rails app).

+Tests are in rspec, run tests simply with `./bin/rspec`.

+There is a `./bin/console` that will give you a console in the context of attr_json and all it's dependencies, including the combustion rails app, and the models defined there.

 ## Acknowledements and Prior Art

 * The excellent work [Sean Griffin](https://twitter.com/sgrif) did on ActiveModel::Type